Lise Khokhlakov: Prototype

 Philologist Moisei Altman suggests that the prototype for Lise Khokhlakov was Valentina, the daughter of Lyudmila Khristoforovna Khokhryakova, née Rabinder, who in turn served as the prototype for Lise's mother, Ekaterina Osipovna Khokhlakov.
 By the time she met Dostoevsky in 1876, Lyudmila Khokhryakova had been married twice, lost her second husband, and was living with her daughter.
 She worked at a telegraph station and contributed to minor periodicals.

 Lise's age matches Valentina's at the time the novel was written.
 Both girls live with their widowed mothers.
-The episode of Khokhlakov and her daughter visiting Elder Zosima in the novel is also based on real events.
+The episode of Khokhlakov and her daughter visiting Father Zosima in the novel is also based on real events.
 Khokhryakova reported that in 1876, she visited Abbess Mitrofania with her daughter.
 Furthermore, according to the writer's wife, Anna Grigoryevna, a story that appeared in A Writer's Diary about a twelve-year-old girl who ran away from her mother, deciding not to attend school anymore, was written by Dostoevsky based on a real incident involving Valentina, which Mrs. Khokhryakova shared with the writer.
 Dostoevsky commented on the girl's actions as follows: "Of course, they'll object immediately: ‘A single case, and simply because the girl is very foolish.'
 But I know for certain that the girl is far from foolish.
 And above all, this is not at all a single case".

 According to Vladislav Bachinin, one of the prototypes for Lise's confession may have been the confessions of Clairwil, a character in the novel Juliette by Marquis de Sade: "How I wish," she says, "to find a crime whose effect would not cease even when I can no longer act, so that there would not be a single moment in my life, even in sleep, when I am not the cause of some corruption, and that this corruption would spread and spread, leading to universal depravity, to such terrible chaos that its consequences would persist beyond my life".